 Pretty much every organisation has far more projects ideas than they can cope with.
 Picking the right projects in the first place is critical, and having an evaluation process that let's you quickly weed out the weaker projects is vital for an efficient (E)PMO.
 That's why it's so important to have clear stage-gates for documenting and evaluating projects requests.
-We offer some tools to help here, including free versions but whatever you use, make sure you have stage-gates that help you weed out poor projects with poorly defined benefits early on.

 That is a fairly mechanical process.
 Much more difficult is getting agreement on what the organization's goals and drivers are in the first place.
 You simply can't evaluate which projects deliver maximum benefit unless you know how to value different benefits (e.g. increase in net promoter score vs. cost reduction).

 This is the foundation on which everything else is built.

 I'm not going to talk about it in detail here as I've covered it elsewhere.
 What I will say is that there is definitely a "right" way (and a lot of "wrong" ways) to do this “weighting of benefits”.
 Needless to say, we built our prioritization software based on the "right way", AHP.

 The journey to full benefits realization can be long and difficultult.... in fact, it's a project on its own!